railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 	This method of managing access to menus does not guarantee that users are prevented from reaching hidden business objects in the system in other ways.
-	For example, hiding the Invoices menu will not prevent people reaching invoices through purchase and sales orders, or by guessing the URL.
+	For example, hiding the :guilabel:`Invoices` menu will not prevent people reaching invoices through purchase and sales orders, or by guessing the URL.

-	For effective security management you must use the methods for managing access rights to objects presented in the following section.
+	For effective security management, you must use the methods for managing access rights to objects presented in the following section.

-.. note:: Initial access configuration
+.. note:: Initial Access Configuration

-	In the initial configuration, Open ERP's \ ``admin`` \ user, a member of the \ ``Administration / Configuration`` \
+	In the initial configuration, OpenERP's \ ``admin`` \ user, a member of the \ ``Administration / Configuration`` \
 	group, is given access to the Configuration menu in each section of the main menu.
 This is a general convention.
 	For example, :menuselection:`Sales --> Configuration` is visible in the administrator's menu